MobileSheets

 o Determines if the slide-out window is always shown.

 o Determines if Bluetooth (if supported on the device) is automatically disabled so that the virtual keyboard still works while a Bluetooth device is connected.
-This is highly recommended if you plan on using a Bluetooth pedal.
+This is highly recommended if you plan on using a Bluetooth pedal and still want to be able to enter text.

 · Bluetooth Pedal Mode